vamcrizer/llm-fastapi/README.md

 The model is optimized to analyze code snippets, identify potential security issues, and provide detailed recommendations for fixing vulnerabilities with varying severity levels.

+> **⚠️ IMPORTANT**: This model requires a GPU with at least 11GB VRAM to function smoothly.
+Performance may be degraded or the application may fail to start with less VRAM.

+## Technologies Used

+This project leverages several modern technologies:

+### Backend
+- **FastAPI**: High-performance web framework for building APIs
+- **LangChain**: Framework for developing applications powered by language models with:
+  - `ConversationBufferMemory` for maintaining chat history
+  - Support for message formatting and conversation management
+- **Transformers**: Hugging Face library for state-of-the-art NLP models
+- **PyTorch**: Deep learning framework (with CUDA support)
+- **BitsAndBytes**: Library for model quantization (4-bit optimization)

+### Frontend
+- **HTML/CSS/JavaScript**: Vanilla frontend technology stack
+- **Fetch API**: For seamless communication with the backend

 ## Project Structure
 ```
 fastapi-llm/